AlanChi0720/casual-markdown-cv/resume.md

 * Analyze large genomic datasets from mouse models to identify marker genes and pathways involved in motor neurons development.
 Used statistical programs such as R/Python to process raw bulk RNA sequencing data.
 * Manage mouse colony, handling breeding, weaning, genotyping to support ongoing research studies.
 Performed DNA extraction and PCR-based genotyping.

-#### Memorial Sloan Kettering Cancer Center (Senior Research Tech, 2023/05 - 2023/09)

-* Successfully managed a mouse colony of over 150 cages, conducted genotyping experiments with 40 to 80 samples with 10 different types of genes on a weekly basis.
-* Effectively cultivated trust among cross-functional departments and other lab teams, result in a substantial increase in cooperation rates and a 50% reduction in waiting times.
-* Executed job responsibilities in strict adherence to Good Laboratory Practice (GLP) standards, holding a valid certification in GLP compliance.
-* Swiftly assumed responsibility upon the departure of the previous senior tech, and efficiently mastered the Laboratory Information Management System (LIMS) to ensure seamless maintenance of lab operations.

 #### New York University, Grossman School of Medicine (Research Assistant, 2022/05 - 2023/05)

 * Conducted image analysis and quantification using Tracker and EthoVision software to assess the effects of Vincristine on larval zebrafish lateral-line and other physiological responses.